kuvivek/drivingTheoryInGermany/README.md

 504. What is the permissible payload?
 ✅ The maximum permissible load
-❌The permissible gross mass
+❌ The permissible gross mass
 ✅ The difference between the permissible gross mass and unladen mass
 **Comment**:  The maximum permissible payload is the maximum permissible payload resulting from the difference between the permissible
-gross vehicle mass (GVM) MINUS the unladen mass (LM), in short: GVM ❌LM = payload.
+gross vehicle mass (GVM) MINUS the unladen mass (LM), in short: GVM –LM = payload.
 The gross vehicle weight rating, on the other hand,
 refers to the unladen mass PLUS the load.
 It therefore includes unladen mass and payload.

 505. What can be used to secure loads carried in a car?